Glimesh/api-docs/content/docs/chat/Projects/TypescriptChatbot.md

 })
 ```

 This checks for a message and if it exists it checks for a command.
 If the command exists the command message is returned.
-We need to make a the `sendMessage` function so we can talk to chat.
+We need to make the `sendMessage` function so we can talk to chat.
 Add the following function just below the message handler function.
 (It must be within the `connectToGlimesh` function.
 Replace 6 with your channel ID.

 ```ts
 function sendMessage(message: string) {